Tetra Pak Recycling ♻️ – Can I Recycle Tetra Pak Cartons?

 Paperboard

-In Tetra Pak recycling, we usually seek the paperboard for its many uses.
+In Tetra Pak recycling, we usually seek paperboard for its many uses.
 They informed us that 41 per cent of their cartons are FSC-certified wood worldwide.
 But even though that is good, we have to take into account that old cartons do not revert back to new Tetra Pak cartons once recycled.
 Recyclers usually turn them into office papers, instead.

 Now, what does that mean?
 Well, it simply means that Tetra Pak will create more and more cartons from raw materials instead of recycled ones.